Easily Build a Fast DIY Beautiful Backyard Shade Structure

 Traditional “U” Weakens the Structure

-In traditional dovetail timber frame joints the integrity of the post was weakened by cutting out the center of the post.
-Using a chainsaw or skill saw method to cut a timber framer would hack out a “U” shape through the post on both sides, then slide the other post through, lock it in and then bolt it in.
+In traditional dovetail timber frame joints, the integrity of the post is weakened when the center of the post is cut away.
+Using a chainsaw or skill saw the method to cut a timber framer would hack out a “U” shape through the post on both sides, then slide the other post through, lock it in and then bolt it in.

-We use The Dovetail Difference™ design, a massive mortise and tenon dovetail joint system throughout our timber construction process that creates very strong, rigid joints.
-On the pressure test featured here the load bearing The Dovetail Difference™ joint didn’t give until over 11,000 lbs.!
+We use The Dovetail Difference® design, a massive mortise and tenon dovetail joint system throughout our timber construction process that creates very strong, rigid joints.
+On the pressure test featured here the load-bearing The Dovetail Difference® joint didn’t give until over 11,000 lbs.!

-Timber frame DIY ShadeScape™ pavilion kit in the process of being pre-cut and pre-tested for an installation.
+Timber frame DIY ShadeScape® pavilion kit in the process of being pre-cut and pre-tested in the pre-assembly room of the shop.

-Every single piece is pre-cut, then assembled completely together in our shop and tested & pre-stained before it is ever shipped out.
+Every single piece is pre-cut, then assembled completely together in our shop, tested & pre-stained before it is ever shipped out.

 An Oriental style timber frame pergola kit in the shop, in the process of being pre-cut and pre-tested for an installation.